Best Graphics Cards For Video Editing And Rendering

 Productivity Performance

-The RTX 3090 runs almost twice as fast as its predecessor, the Titan RTX.
+The RTX 3090 runs almost twice as swift as its predecessor, the Titan RTX.
 But, compared to its little brother, the RTX 3080, it’s about 20% faster.

 NVIDIA ASUS ROG Strix GeForce RTX 3090 Productivity Performance

-But, if you are thinking about spending additional cash to purchase the RTX 3090 Ti, don’t do it.
+But, if you are contemplating spending extra cash to purchase the RTX 3090 Ti, don’t do it.

 NVIDIA ASUS ROG Strix GeForce RTX 3090 Productivity Performance 2